pl247/imm/README.md

-Directions for using Terraform with IMM demo
+Directions for using Terraform open source with IMM demo
 --------------------------------------------

 Create a file called SecretKey.txt file and put your secret key generated from Intersight there (see api_key below).